 Table 2-2.
-Signal Descriptions (continued)
+Signal Descriptions (Continued)

-TERMINAL NAME I/O (1) DESCRIPTION TEST PINS TCK (1)(2) 1 IEEE standard 1149.1 test clock.
+TERMINAL NAME vot DESCRIPTION TEST PINS TCK‡¶ I IEEE standard 1149.1 test clock.
 TCK is normally a free-running clock signal with a 50% duty cycle.
 The changes on test access port (TAP) of input signals TMS and TDI are clocked into the TAP controller, instruction register, or selected test data register on the rising edge of TCK.
 Changes at the TAP output signal (TDO) occur on the falling edge of TCK.
-TDI (2) I IEEE standard 1149.1 test data input.
+TDI¶ IEEE standard 1149.1 test data input.
 Pin with internal pullup device.
-TDI is clocked into the selected register (instruction or data) on a rising edge of TCK.
+TDI is clocked into the selected re (instruction or data) on a rising edge of TCK.
 TDO O/Z IEEE standard 1149.1 test data output.
-The contents of the selected register (instruction or data) are shifted out of TDO on the falling edge of TCK.
-TDO is in the high-impedance state except when the scanning of data is in progress.
+The contents of the selected register (instruction or data) are shifted of TDO on the falling edge of TCK.
+TDO is in the high-impedance state except when the scanning of data progress.
 TDO also goes into the high-impedance state when OFF is low.
-TMS (2) I IEEE standard 1149.1 test mode select.
+TMS¶ I IEEE standard 1149.1 test mode select.
 Pin with internal pullup device.
-This serial control input is clocked into the TAP controller on the rising edge of TCK.
-TRST (3) I IEEE standard 1149.1 test reset.
+This serial control input is clocked in the TAP controller on the rising edge of TCK.
+TRST# ı IEEE standard 1149.1 test reset.
 TRST, when high, gives the IEEE standard 1149.1 scan system control of the operations of the device.
 If TRST is not connected or driven low, the device operates in its functional mode, and the IEEE standard 1149.1 signals are ignored.
 Pin with internal pulldown device.
-EMU0 (4) I/O/Z Emulator 0 pin.
+EMU0 Emulator 0 pin.
 When TRST is driven low, EMU0 must be high for activation of the OFF condition.
-When TRST is driven high, EMU0 is used as an interrupt to or from the emulator system and is defined as input/output by way of the IEEE standard 1149.1 scan system.
-EMU1/OFF (4) I/O/Z Emulator 1 pin/disable all outputs.
+When I/O/Z is driven high, EMU0 is used as an interrupt to or from the emulator system and is defined as input/outp of the IEEE standard 1149.1 scan system.
+It is recommended that an external pullup be put on this part of the IEEE standard 1149.1 scan system.
+EMU1/OFF I/O/Z Emulator 1 pin/disable all outputs.
 When TRST is driven high, EMU1/OFF is used as an interrupt to or from the emulator system and is defined as input/output by way of IEEE standard 1149.1 scan system.
 When TRST is driven low, EMU1/OFF is configured as OFF.
 The EMU1/OFF signal, when active low, puts all output drivers into the high-impedance state.
 Note that OFF is used exclusively for testing and emulation purposes (not for multiprocessing applications).
-Therefore, for the OFF condition, the following apply: TRST = low, EMU0 = high EMU1/OFF = low
+Therefore, for the OFF condition, the following apply: TRST = low, EMU0 = high EMU1/OFF = low It is recommended that an external pullup be put on this pin.